🚨Professional Service Bureau Debt Collection Harassment?

 According to the Better Business Bureau website, Professional Service Bureau has been in business for 47 years.
 There have been 4 complaints filed against PSB with the BBB.

-Professional Service Bureau debt collection harassment is a third party debt collector located in Anoka, Minnesota.
+Professional Service Bureau inc debt collection harassment is a third party debt collector located in Anoka, Minnesota.
 They have been a party to several federal cases based on their issuance of credit and collection of debts incurred on their credit cards.
-A recent Federal Court case alleges that Professional Service Bureau debt collection harassment used illegal and harassing communication tactics to try to coerce a payment from the harassed consumer.
+A recent Federal Court case alleges that PSB collection agency debt collection harassment used illegal and harassing communication tactics to try to coerce a payment from the harassed consumer.

 Address: 911 Lund Blvd Ste 100